sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/syntax/syntax_internal_functions_numeric.rst

     Max(float, float [, ...])

 Returns the maximum value of a set of numbers.

+Version 3.7.4-:

+- If all the values are of type Int (any 32 or 64-bit), the result is an Int.
+- If any of the values are of type 64-bit float (double), the result is a double.
+  This may cause an unexpected result when an Int value greater than 9007199254740992 (2^53) is mixed with double values.

+- If all values are 32-bit float, the result is a 32-bit float.

+Version <3.7.4:

-If all the values are of type Int, the result is an Int.
+- If all the values are of type Int, the result is an Int.
 If any of the values are of type Float, the result is a Float.

-This may cause an unexpected result when an Int value greater than 16777216 is mixed with Float values.
+- This may cause an unexpected result when an Int value greater than 16777216 (2^24) is mixed with Float values.

 *Examples:*
 ::